jadijadi/lpic1book/content/1084_manage_printers_and_printing.md

 ...
 ```

-CUPS stands for Common Unix Printing System and as you can see, it install many related packages and even suggests some more.
+CUPS stands for Common Unix Printing System and as you can see, it installs many related packages and even suggests some more.
 This is because CUPS need lots of information about different printers and uses many tools to print.
 When installed, you need to start the service:

 ```
 $ sudo systemctl start cups.service